alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

   the base target for a Method both declare; a List nothing proved anything about does not reach it at all.
-A receiver WRITTEN where it stands proves the same things for itself — `[1, 2]::firstItem()` answers an Integer — so the entries a proof unlocks are reached by a literal as much as by a narrowed name.
+A receiver WRITTEN where it stands proves the same things for itself — `[1, 2]::firstItem()` answers an Integer — so the entries ONE proof unlocks are reached by a literal as much as by a narrowed name.
+A proof about the items is the exception: a written receiver is asked for its own predicate and its written items are asked for none.
 Two refined targets neither of which is narrower than the other leave the call `ambiguous-namespace`, exactly as two unrefined ones do.
 None of the three can be written in Essence, which is the point rather than a gap: a refinement erases before anything runs, so a native is what spending the